 The Advanced Educational Program in Oral and Maxillofacial Surgery (OMFS) at Carle is a fully accredited four year program approved by the Commission on Dental Accreditation (CODA).
-The Carle OMFS Residency Program participates in the PASS application program and match to allow one new resident to enter the program each year.
+The Carle OMFS Residency Program participates in the PASS application program and match to allow two new residents to enter the program each year.
 Candidates who complete the program are eligible for examination by the American Board of Oral and Maxillofacial Surgery.
 This advanced education program incorporates all requirements necessary to attain board eligibility in Oral and Maxillofacial Surgery.

 The Division of Oral and Maxillofacial Surgery operates a daily outpatient clinic within Carle Physician Group.
 The clinic is fully equipped and staffed to perform IV sedation, monitored anesthesia care, and full general anesthetics.
 Additionally, a second fully operational outpatient clinic, with identical capabilities is operated off site in Champaign.

 The Division of Oral and Maxillofacial Surgery is in the main operating room three days a week.
 Additional main operating room time is utilized as required.
 The Oral and Maxillofacial Surgery outpatient unit operates five days/week and sees nearly 15,000 patient visits annually, with over 1,750 IV sedations and general anesthetics administered for over 3,750 procedures a year.

 Carle Physician Group is a multi-specialty group practice with more than 597 physicians practicing in more than 80 specialties and subspecialties.
 With 12 branch clinics in surrounding communities, Carle Physician Group serves the healthcare needs of more than one million patients in 42 east central Illinois and western Indiana counties.